tmyrtle/Advent2017/README.md

-# advent2017
+# Advent of Code 2017

-Tim's solutions to Advent of Code 2017 using Clojure.
+Tim's solutions to [adventofcode.com](Advent of Code 2017) using Clojure.

 ## Usage

-Run the code in the REPL.
+Just run the code in the REPL.

 ```
 (in-ns 'advent2017.day01')